 If you want to try naan in a whole different way, check out my Chicken Tikka Masala Naan Pizza.
 This naan also makes a delicious side for a curry dish, like these ones for Roasted Cauliflower Red Lentil Curry, or Chickpea Curry with Sweet Potato.

-- 1 tsp active dry yeast 5 ml
+- 1 teaspoon active dry yeast 5 ml

 - 1 cup warm water 250 ml

 - 2 tablespoon sugar 30 ml

 - In a large bowl, combine yeast, sugar and salt with warm water and let stand until yeast is dissolved about 5 minutes.
 Stir in flour to make a soft dough.

 - Knead for about 5 minutes on a floured surface.
 Shape into a ball.